Alexander Dennis Enviro400 City: Conventional diesel

 Blackpool Transport became the first operator outside London to order the Enviro400 City on conventional diesel-powered chassis in January 2016, with the new buses upgrading the operator's 9 service to high-specification 'Palladium' standard.
 Other orders were delivered to Uno of Hertfordshire in 2017, branded for The Comet routes 614 and 644; Arriva Buses Wales, with 13 buses also delivered in 2017 for Arriva Sapphire services in Wrexham; Plymouth Citybus, which ordered 27 for its busier services (16 in 2017, with all but one featuring 'Spark' route branding for the 21/21A/21B services; and 11 in 2019, predominantly used on the 42/42A/42C services); Bluestar, which had 20 delivered in 2018 for its 18 service, and First Glasgow, with 10 for its 500 Glasgow Airport Express in 2019.

 Two Enviro400 City buses were uniquely built for high-specification private hire use for the independent operator Southern Transit in April 2018, nicknamed 'Citymasters' by the operator.
 Another was delivered to Delaine Buses in October 2023, the operator's first new Alexander Dennis double-decker, with two more delivered between September 2024 and March 2025.

 In February 2023, Reading Buses ordered seven 11.5 m Enviro400 City buses, the first of the type to be built to this length, intended to be built with high-specification interiors with 76 seats for use on Green Line bus routes 702 and 703.
 These were delivered in June 2023 and coincided with routes 702 and 703 being rebranded the London Line and the Flight Line respectively.
 A further nine Enviro400 City buses were delivered in February 2024 for use on the Reading to Bracknell 'Lion' 4 and X4 services, followed in December 2024 by 15 more for use on 'jet black' route 1.

+50 Enviro400 Citys built to Bee Network specification were delivered to Stagecoach Manchester between late 2024 and early 2025 as part of Tranche 3 the rollout of franchised bus services in Greater Manchester.

 Nineteen Scania N250UDs with Enviro400 City bodies were delivered to First Eastern Counties for their flagship 'Excel' services in 2020, featuring high-specification interiors, next stop announcements and camera mirrors.

-50 Enviro400 City integral buses were built for Stagecoach Manchester in Bee Network specifications between 2024 and 2025 for use on Trenche 3 bus franchising services.
-These buses featuring double wheelchair spaces, high back seats, USB charging and next stop announcements.